keboola/developers-docs/integrate/push-data/tutorial/index.md

 }
 ```

 The most important part of the response is the `url` field.
 This is the endpoint you will point your Github Webhook to.
-Once you've created the receiver and obtained its `url` field, you are ready to configure the Github Webhook:
+Once you've created the receiver and obtained its `url` field, you are ready to configure the Github Webhook.

+### Configuring the Github Webhook

 Go to the `Settings` tab of your repository.